-I love mussels for a number of reasons but their affordability to deliciousness ratio and their speed of cooking are right up there.
-I enjoy them in a multitude of ways, and you can find other mussel recipes here, but I love them the most when they are cooked classically with shallots, garlic, parsley, thyme, cream and white wine.
-It’s the perfect bowl to enjoy with a glass of crisp wine and one of my favourites is De Wetshof Estate Limestone Hill, an unwooded Chardonnay.
+I love mussels for a number of reasons but their affordability-to-deliciousness ratio and their speed of cooking are right up there.
+They can be enjoyed in a multitude of ways, and you can find my other mussel recipes here.
+This classic recipe for mussels with white wine, garlic & cream is my favourite.
+Enjoy this easy weeknight dinner with a glass of dry white wine.

 This recipe feeds two people and takes about 10 minutes to make.
 Have everything ready before you get going – I love to pour myself a glass of wine to enjoy the process.
 I’ve also added a glass of the Limestone Hill to the recipe because you want to put the best wine in it too.
 A lovely loaf of crusty bread is imperative to serve with these mussels to mop up the delicious sauce.